PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 }
 ```

 In the test, we have used `wallet.withdraw(30).unwrap_err()` to get the error value from the `Result` type.
 If the `Result` is `Ok`, it will panic.
 If the `Result` is `Err`, it will return the error value.
-So the statement have two purposes: to assert that the result is error and to get the error value.
+So this statement has two purposes: to assert that the result is an error and to get the error value.

-We also used `matches!` macro in assert stage to check if the error is of type `WalletError::InsufficientFunds`. [`matches!`](https://doc.rust-lang.org/std/macro.matches.html) macro returns whether the given expression matches the provided pattern. `matches!(actual, Wallet::InsufficientFunds(_))` checks if the `actual` value is of type `WalletError::InsufficientFunds`.
+We also used the `matches!` macro in the assert stage to check if the error is of type `WalletError::InsufficientFunds`.
+The [`matches!`](https://doc.rust-lang.org/std/macro.matches.html) macro returns whether the given expression matches the provided pattern. `matches!(actual, WalletError::InsufficientFunds(_))` checks if the `actual` value is of type `WalletError::InsufficientFunds`.
 The `_` is a wildcard pattern that matches any value.
 So we can use it to check if the error is of type `WalletError::InsufficientFunds` without caring about the value.

-The error message value for providing an helpful message to users can be asserted with `assert_eq!(actual.to_string(), "cannot withdraw, insufficient funds")`.
+The error message value for providing a helpful message to users can be asserted with `assert_eq!(actual.to_string(), "cannot withdraw, insufficient funds")`.
 The `to_string()` method is implemented for the `WalletError` enum, so we can use it to get the string representation of the error.

 We can use `assert_eq!(actual, WalletError::InsufficientFunds(String::from("cannot withdraw, insufficient funds")))` to check the error value in a single statement.
 Sure, we can do that!
-To compare the two values, we need to implement the `PartialEq` trait for the `WalletError` enum by deriving above the enum like `#[derive(PartialEq)]`.
-In my perspective, this is not a good practice to implement useless things only for testing.
+To compare the two values, we need to implement the `PartialEq` trait for the `WalletError` enum by deriving it above the enum like `#[derive(PartialEq)]`.
+In my opinion, this is not a good practice to implement features only for testing.
 Enum comparison is not needed in the production code.
-In the caller side of the `withdraw` method, we might handle the error by pattern matching of error enum.
+On the caller side of the `withdraw` method, we might handle the error by pattern matching the error enum.
 So we don't need to implement the `PartialEq` trait for the `WalletError` enum.
-So I prefer to use `matches!` macro to check the error type and `to_string()` method to check the error message in this context.
+Therefore, I prefer to use the `matches!` macro to check the error type and the `to_string()` method to check the error message in this context.

 ### Try to Run the Test